Official links for British residents and visitors:

 - Speeding fines and points

-- Also see the Driving section of the Getting It Right page HERE for a range of questions about road usage, driving licences (renewing, exchanging & provisional), cyclists, child seats, drink-driving limits etc.
+- Also see the Driving section of the FAQ: Basics page HERE for a range of questions about road usage, driving licences (renewing, exchanging & provisional), cyclists, child seats, drink-driving limits etc.

 - Consumer rights law, also see page HERE